 With some thought – and our clever small bathroom ideas – it's more than possible to pack (almost) everything you want into your bathroom, all that it requires is a clever approach when it comes to the layout.

 By pushing the bath to the lower end of this loft bathroom, there's room for a separate, full height, shower enclosure.
 Had the bath been positioned where the shower is now, there would only have been room for a little bathroom storage beneath lowest point of the sloped roof.
-This is a much better use of space.
+This is a much better use of space

-Looking for more clever loft and attic storage ideas that make the most of awkward, sloping roves?
+And if you're looking for more clever loft and attic storage ideas that make the most of awkward, sloping roves?
 Browse our practical (and inspiring) guide.

 3. Opt for wall-hung fittings to enhance space